hashicorp/terraform/website/source/docs/providers/aws/r/vpc_peering_accepter.html.markdown

 page_title: "AWS: aws_vpc_peering_connection_accepter"
 sidebar_current: "docs-aws-resource-vpc-peering-accepter"
 description: |-
-  Manage the accepter's side of a cross-account VPC peering connection.
+  Manage the accepter's side of a cross-account VPC Peering Connection.
 ---

 # aws\_vpc\_peering\_connection\_accepter

-Provides a resource to manage the accepter's side of a cross-account VPC peering connection.
+Provides a resource to manage the accepter's side of a cross-account VPC Peering Connection.

-When a cross-account (requester's AWS account differs from the accepter's) VPC peering connection is created, a VPC peering connection resource is automatically created in the accepter's account.
+When a cross-account (requester's AWS account differs from the accepter's AWS account) VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.
 The requester can use the `aws_vpc_peering_connection` resource to manage its side of the connection and the accepter can use the `aws_vpc_peering_connection_accepter` resource to "adopt" its side of the connection into management.

 ## Example Usage